 Mary Magdalene is a significant historical figure that has been marginalized for nearly two thousand years.
-Mentioned only three times by name in the New Testament her life is veiled in mystery.
-Nonetheless, her teachings are said to be the basis for numerous sects that challenged the Church of Rome.
+Mentioned by name numerous times in the New Testament, her life is veiled in mystery.
+Her teachings are said to be the basis for numerous sects that challenged the Church of Rome.
 Regarded by the Church as merely a repentant whore, in the Gnostic Gospels The Magdalene is reputed to have been the “Apostle of Apostles” and the one Jesus “loved more than all the disciples, and kissed on her mouth often.”
 (Gospel of Philip)

-Written from the cave in southern France where she spent the last thirty years of her life, The Magdalene tells of the final days of the Goddess worship in Judea and the failed rebellion against Rome led by an obscure Rabbi from Galilee, Jesus.
+Written from the cave in southern France where she spent the last thirty years of her life, The Magdalene tells of the last days of the Goddess worship in Judea and the failed rebellion against Rome led by an obscure Rabbi from Galilee, Yeshua bar Yosef.
 The novel follows events recorded in the New Testament, as well as historical events censored by the early Church Fathers.
-The Last Magdalene provides a fresh perspective concerning the tumultuous changes that brought about the death of Goddess worship and the birth of a new religion.
+The Last Magdalene provides a fresh perspective concerning the tumultuous changes that brought about the death of goddess worship and the birth of a new religion.

 This is a tale that allows an intimate connection with one of the most remarkable women in history—Miriam of Bethany—the last Magdalene.